 If used with a dead body, this trope allows a killer to carry off any evidence on the rug along with the corpse.
 With a living kidnap victim, they're restrained by the thick material and their cries are muffled; while suffocation is a risk, it can be made less likely if the carpet's ends are left uncovered (although pressure on the chest still poses a breathing hazard).
 Either way, a rolled-up carpet remains one of the few heavy cylindrical objects that can be hauled around in public without attracting much attention.

-Out-of-character, this trope was first popularized in the theater, where it let an actor be discreetly carried off-stage after their death scene, rather than hauled off in full view and at risk of Corpsing
+Out-of-character, this trope was first popularized in the theater, where it let an actor be discreetly carried off-stage after their death scene, rather than hauled off in full view and at risk of Corpsing.

 Subtrope of Disposing of a Body, and one standard technique for a Cleanup Crew.
 Sister trope to Bag of Kidnapping if the body in transit is a living captive.
 Rarely, a person might arrange to have this trope applied to themselves, possibly as a Trojan Horse.
 If someone decides to use a carpet rolled corpse as a weapon, this is Grievous Harm with a Body.

 - Crime Does Not Pay #132: In the story "A Fat Tip for Murder", the murderer rolls his second victim in a carpet to transport her to the hospital where they both work to disguise her as an anatomy class specimen.
 Like all the stories in the series, loosely based on a Real Life event.